-5.2.2.4 Release of Draft Scoping Report for Public Comment
+5.2.2.3 Release of Draft Scoping Report for Public Comment

-The Draft Scoping Report has been released for public and authorities comment.
-Copies of the document have been made available to all key commenting authorities, and all registered I&APs have been notified in writing of the availability of the report for comment, and provided with an executive summary of the Draft Scoping Report.
+The Draft Scoping Report was released for public and authorities comment from 18 March until 25 April 2016.
+Copies of the document were made available to all key commenting authorities, and all registered I&APs were notified in writing of the availability of the report for comment (Appendix), and provided with an executive summary of the Draft Scoping Report.

-Hard copies of the full report are available for viewing at the following venues:
+Hard copies of the full report were made available for viewing at the following venues: